Bittukr7479/Ashoka/README.md

 Pull requests, issues, and feature suggestions are welcome!
 If you have ideas to upgrade or enhance this project, feel free to open a PR or raise an issue.

----

-## 🌱 Project by

-**Ashoka Hackathon Team** – promoting digital connection with nature through the Virtual Herbal Garden 🌿